Blown-In vs. Batt Insulation: A Homeowner’s Guide to Choosing the Best Type

 Choose batt for new builds, exposed framing, or DIY projects where you want simplicity and control.

 Before making a decision, schedule a home energy audit.
 A professional can identify where heat escapes, recommend the best materials, and connect you to available rebates.
-That one step could save you thousands over time — and
+That one step could save you thousands over time — and keep your home cozy all year long.

 Quick takeaway: Blown-in seals better.
 Batts are easier to handle.
 The best choice depends on your home’s structure — and sometimes, using both delivers the best of both worlds.